-Learn more about surrogate pay and benefits, and see how much you could make as a surrogate mother with our surrogate pay calculator.
+At Circle Surrogacy, we offer generous surrogacy pay and benefits.
+Learn more and see how much you could make as a surrogate mother with our surrogate pay calculator.

 "I am so happy with how everything unfolded and came together and so thankful to Circle Surrogacy for making this such an enjoyable experience for me as a surrogate.
 Circle took such care of me through the entire process!
 I just don't have enough nice things to say."

 "My experience with Circle Surrogacy has been nothing but the best since I applied for my first journey almost 2 years ago.
 The staff are quick with responses, they are very open, honest and helpful to answer any questions I had from start to finish and even after I delivered my surrogate baby, and showed compassion and support every step of the way as well.
 From being a surrogate I have come in contact with some ladies who have been surrogates through other surrogacy agencies and it seems as though their experience(s) have been less enjoyable than mine because their agency lacked communication or empathy and it made it very difficult for their surrogates.
 Circle makes sure that their surrogates and intended parents are always in the loop and on the same page, and I couldn't have asked for anything more for my first time being a surrogate!"